ajarifi/ajarifi.github.io/_pages/cv.md

 <h2 style="color:#900C3F"> Mission </h2>

 <p align="justify"> My mission is to foster the growth of physics communities in the Southeast Asian region.
-My dream is to bring international conferences to Indonesia, and I am actively working toward this goal.
 In physics, my primary objective is to build a broad understanding of hadron physics from multiple perspectives.
 Specifically, I aim to develop various quark models that explain the diverse properties of hadrons and nuclei, ultimately connecting this knowledge to QCD.
 To achieve this, I am dedicated to collaborating with new researchers and exploring different methods. </p>

 <h2 style="color:#900C3F"> Education </h2>